 Florida follows a pure comparative negligence system in motorcycle accident cases.
 Under this law, any party who contributes to an accident or injury can be liable for damages.
 If a court awards a victim compensation, the portion they receive will be based on their percentage of fault.

 For example, if you are awarded $100,000 but found 40% at fault because you were speeding through a traffic light when a driver turned left in front of you, you will only receive 60% of the award or $60,000.
 Because of this law, at-fault parties and their insurance companies often attempt to reduce their liability by placing the majority of the blame on the victim.
-Fortunately, an experienced motorcycle accident lawyer will have experience in these tactics and can protect you and ensure you are treated fairly.
+An experienced motorcycle accident lawyer is experienced in these tactics and can ensure you are treated fairly.

 What to Do After a Motorcycle Crash?